phoenix-rtos/phoenix-rtos-doc/coding/index.md

 # Coding convention

-The chapter presents coding convention used in the implementation files of Phoenix-RTOS.
+The chapter presents coding convention used in the implementation files of Feniks-RTOS.

 ## C language standard